sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/secure-sensu.md

 **NOTE**: The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#datastore-and-cluster-configuration-flags) includes more information about each etcd store parameter.
 {{% /notice %}}

-## Secure the Sensu API and web UI
+## Secure the Sensu agent API, HTTP API, and web UI

-The Sensu Go Agent API, HTTP API, and web UI use a common stanza in `/etc/sensu/backend.yml` to provide the certificate, key, and CA file needed to provide secure communication.
+The Sensu Go agent API, HTTP API, and web UI use a common stanza in `/etc/sensu/backend.yml` to provide the certificate, key, and CA file needed to provide secure communication.

 {{% notice note %}}
 **NOTE**: By changing these parameters, the server will communicate using transport layer security (TLS) and expect agents that connect to it to use the WebSocket secure protocol.